Teleport Enterprise Cloud FAQ | Teleport

 Each deployment is using at-rest encryption using AWS DynamoDB and S3 at-rest encryption for customer data including session recordings and user records.

-Can I get a list of IP addresses to configure a firewall?
+Can I get a list of IP addresses that my infrastructure will need to allow connections to?

-We do not have plans to offer a list of IP addresses for Teleport Enterprise Cloud at the moment.
+See the Public IP Address Allowlist for the list of IP addresses used for inbound connections to Teleport Enterprise Cloud.

-Teleport Enterprise Cloud infrastructure is elastic and IP addresses can and do change when we make infrastructure changes.
-This would make the maintenance of IP allowlists a cumbersome and brittle process for customers.

-However, we do provide customers with a stable tenant DNS name backed with TLS certificates from letsencrypt.org that can be utilized to verify the integrity of any outbound connections to Teleport Enterprise Cloud.

-Can I configure an allowlist of inbound IP addresses to Teleport Enterprise Cloud?
+Can I configure a list of IP addresses which are allowed to connect to Teleport Enterprise Cloud?

 We do not have plans to offer support for inbound connection IP allowlists.